Adrian-kx/Adrian-kx/README.md

 - 👋 Hi, I’m Adrian
 - 👀 I’m interested in Front-end development (Framework Vue.js).
 - 🌱 I’m currently learning Back-End (MySQL).
-- 💞️ I’m looking to collaborate on  the front-end development of an site.
 - 📫 Please contact me by email: adriankxavier@gmail.com or by instagram: @adrianz_kx.

 <!---